wekuume/wekuume-content/en/topics/practice-1-emergencies/2-account-hijacked/3-1-learn.md

 ---
-title: Get back control of your account
+title: "Get back control of your account"
 images:
 - recap1.svg
 ---